Introduction :

 - Phylum: Within each kingdom, organisms are further divided into different phyla based on their overall body plan and structural characteristics.
 For example, in the animal kingdom, phyla include Chordata (chordates), Arthropoda (arthropods), and Mollusca (mollusks).

-- Class: Phyla are further divided into classes based on more specific features and characteristics.
-For instance, within the phylum Chordata, classes include Mammalia (mammals), Reptilia (reptiles), and Aves (birds).
+- Class: Phyla are further divided into classes depend on more specific features and characteristics.
+For example, within the phylum Chordata, the classes include Mammalia (mammals), Reptilia (reptiles), and Aves (birds).

 - Order: Classes are subdivided into orders, which represent distinct groups of organisms with shared characteristics.
 Examples of orders include Carnivora (carnivores), Primates (primates), and Rodentia (rodents).